The Anti-Logic Primer™

 Presumptions

-But in troubleshooting, use care with presumptions -- ANY presumption.
-The solutions to difficult faults are often missed because something is presumed to be working when it really isn't.
-Pride is often a cause for making an unfounded assumption: I am an expert in conveyor belts.
+Suppose: I am an expert in conveyor belts.
 I looked at the conveyor belt, and the belt is moving.
-Therefore, the belt is working properly.
+I've seen many conveyor belts before, and this looks like any other working conveyor belt.
+Therefore, the conveyor belt is working properly.
 But what if the belt is slipping, or moving imperceptibly too slowly?
-Don't be put-off if someone insists upon checking the conveyor belt again, even though you thought it was fine.
+Don't be put-off if someone insists upon checking the conveyor belt again, even though you thought it was proven to be fine.

 Return